String topology and graph cobordisms: Morphism spaces in GrCob

 \begin{rem} Since $W$ is defined as the class of morphisms in $\cC$ that are inverted along $D_0\colon\cC\to\Cospan(\cS)$, we have that $W$ satisfies the 2-of-3 property: given morphisms $f\colon x\to y$ and $g\colon y\to z$ in $\cC$, we have that if any two of $f,g,gf$ belong to $W$, so does the third.
 As a consequence, we have an equivalence $W(x)\simeq W_{x/}$.

-By Remark \ref{rem:idleshape}, and in the light of Lemma \ref{lem:rpo}, we may identify $W$ with the wide $\infty$-subcategory of $\Cospan(\Fun([1],\cS))$ spanned by morphisms that are sent to maps of finite sets along $D_1$, and to equivalences along $D_0$, i.e. with the $\infty$-category $\Fin\times_\cS\Fun([1],\cS)\times_\cS\cS^\simeq$.
-Similarly, we have an equivalence $W_{x/}\simeq\Fin_{/X}$. \end{rem} The goal of this subsection is to prove the following proposition. \begin{prop} The data $\pi(x)\colon W(x)\to\cC_{x/}$ introduced in notation \ref{nota:colimFinX} give a left calculus of fractions at $x$ for $(\cC,W)$ in the sense of Definition \ref{defn:leftcalculus}. \end{prop} \begin{defn} Given a graph cobordism between finite sets $B\to G\ot A$, we say that a component of $G$ is a \emph{based tree} if it is contractible and its preimage in $A$ consists of a unique point.
+By Remark \ref{rem:idleshape}, and in the light of Lemma \ref{lem:rpo}, we may identify $W$ with the $\infty$-subcategory of $\Cospan(\Fun([1],\cS))$ spanned by objects whose image along $D_1$ is a finite set, and by morphisms that are sent to maps of finite sets along $D_1$, and to equivalences along $D_0$.
+In other words, we have an identification $W\simeq\Fin\times_\cS\Fun([1],\cS)\times_\cS\cS^\simeq$.
+Similarly, we have an identification $W_{x/}\simeq\Fin_{/X}$. \end{rem} The goal of this subsection is to prove the following proposition. \begin{prop} The data $\pi(x)\colon W(x)\to\cC_{x/}$ introduced in Notation \ref{nota:colimFinX} give a left calculus of fractions at $x$ for $(\cC,W)$ in the sense of Definition \ref{defn:leftcalculus}. \end{prop} \begin{defn} Given a graph cobordism between finite sets $B\to G\ot A$, we say that a component of $G$ is a \emph{based tree} if it is contractible and its preimage in $A$ consists of a unique point.
 Compare the terminology with \cite[Definition 3.5]{Bianchi:graphcobset}. \end{defn} \begin{defn} For $y=(B\to Y)\in\cC$, we represent an object in $\cC_{y/}\times_\cC\Fin_{/X}$ by a diagram as in Notation \ref{nota:morGrS}.
 We say that an object is \emph{reduced} if every based tree in $G$ has preimage in $B$ consisting of precisely one element.
 We let $(\cC_{y/}\times_\cC\Fin_{/X})_\red$ denote the full subcategory of $\cC_{y/}\times_\cC\Fin_{/X}$ spanned by reduced objects. \end{defn}

 \begin{lem} For an object $y=(B\to Y)\in\cC$, the inclusion $(\cC_{y/}\times_\cC\Fin_{/X})_\red\hto\cC_{y/}\times_\cC\Fin_{/X}$ admits a right adjoint, which we denote